matt-russo/pixelsynth-sw/README.md

 * add volume control
 * try slider as more intuitive alternative to dials
 * redesign to maintain image aspect ratio?
-* more compact or responsive control panel so 'close controls' button doesn't get hidden
+* more compact or responsive control panel so 'close controls' button doesn't get hidden (need better way to align labels with controls)

 ### Accessibility
 * accessible upload link (not sure how to do this, might be OK as is)